revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-There are 3 ways to work with collections.
-The three namespaces are,
+There are 3 ways to work with collections.The three namespaces are,

 - `System.Collections` classes.
 - `System.Collections.Generic` classes.